 This past season, DuPaix helped the Knights finish fourth in the New Jersey Athletic Conference in rushing offense, gaining 155.8 yards per game on the year.
 Also in 2017, the Knights put up 45 points in a win over The Apprentice School, the most the team has scored since the 2011 season.

 Most recently, Danny DuPaix comes from West Jordan High School, in greater Salt Lake City, where he served as the head coach, offensive coordinator, and QBs coach from 2013 to 2015.
 In 2013, West Jordan ranked in the top 5 passing offenses for 5A.
 In 2014, West Jordan ranked in the top three rushing offenses for 5A.

 Before moving to West Jordan High, DuPaix was the special teams coordinator and running backs coach at Herriman High School in the school’s first three seasons, producing 3 All-State RBs.
 Under then head coach Larry Wilson, the team went 20-14 making the playoffs each year, including the school’s inaugural season, and a Region Championship in 2012.

 For six years prior to Herriman High, DuPaix coached a variety of positions at his alma mater, Skyline High School including several Region Championships and a State Title in 2005.

 As a player, he was the starting inside center for the Top 10 Nationally ranked University of Utah Rugby Team, leading the team to National Playoffs three years and Quarterfinals twice.
 In 2008, he set the school record for tries in a game (5).

-The Salt Lake City, Utah native and younger brother of head coach Joe DuPaix, played high-school football for his father, Roger, at Skyline High School where he played RB, WR, and DB for one State Championship team and two State Finalists, losing only 3 games in 3 seasons.
+A Salt Lake City, Utah native and younger brother of former head coach Joe DuPaix, he played high-school football for his father, Roger, at Skyline High School where he played RB, WR, and DB for one State Championship team and two State Finalists, losing only 3 games in 3 seasons.